-Although every installation has custom aspects, the following general instructions should be useful to the typical installer.
-Refer to Figure A-1 (in the Appendix) for information on parts identification and system connections.
+Although every installation has its custom aspects, the following general instructions should be useful to the typical installer.
+Refer to Figure A-1 (in the Appendix) for information on part identification and system connections.

-- 1. Install Pump: After reading the comments on the preceding pages, decide on a location for the main pump/drive assembly.
-It should be mounted with the long axis of the membrane housing in a horizontal position.
-The purpose of this requirement is to avoid two problems: - If the pump develops a seawater leak and is located directly above the drive assembly, the drive assembly and/or electric motor may be damaged (Figure 3, left). - Incorrect Pump Orientations
+1. Install Pump: After reading the comments on the preceding pages, decide on a location for the pump and drive assembly.
+It should be mounted with the pump and drive side by side horizontally.
+The reason for this requirement is to avoid two problems:

+If the pump develops a seawater leak and is located directly above the drive assembly, the drive assembly and/or electric motor may be damaged (Figure 3, left).